coryarcangel/coryarcangel.com/_things-i-made/2004-010-total-asshole-compression.md

 year: '2004'
 medium: OSX software
 commission:
-add_credit: In collaboration with the Radical Software Group
 dims:
 pitch: "​Compression software that makes files bigger."
 ps: "​Check the “official” website above to download the software, etc, etc. "